-Whenever you see a striking image it’s often the camera and lens that gets all the credit, but we all know that many other peripheral items are crucial for day-to-day shooting.
+It’s often the camera and lens that get the credit when you see a striking image, but there are many other camera accessories that are crucial for day-to-day shooting.

-From the strap you use to carry your camera comfortably to hard drives on which you store years' worth of creations, accessories are the supporting players that we can’t do without.
+From the strap you use to carry your camera comfortably to hard drives on which you store years' worth of photos, camera accessories are the supporting players we can’t do without.

-Here, we’ve gone through the recent issues of Digital Camera, N-Photo, PhotoPlus and Digital Photographer magazines to find the gear that's impressed us the most, and also added some longstanding favourites that will make your shooting, editing and image management easier.
+Here, we’ve gone through the recent issues of Digital Camera, N-Photo, PhotoPlus and Digital Photographer magazines to find the gear that's impressed us the most.
+We’ve also added some longstanding photography accessory favourites that will make your shooting, editing and image management much easier.

 1. Kenko KE-NAHDAFN DG 12/20/36mm Adapters